jontuk/pychro/README.md

 This level of functionality and performance serves me well in a number of projects.
 However there are a number of things which should be improved, including:

-- Proper distutils setup.py build, currently it packages some ad-hoc binaries I have built
+- More extensive coverage of the OpenHFT Chronicle functionality
 - Support non-default settings (e.g. assumes daily cycles)
-- More extensive coverage of the OpenHFT Chronicle functionality
+- Support other platforms, e.g. Windows or non-CPython

 Enjoy!